-For the Nine Month Period, interest income decreased to \$23,733 compared to \$39,722 in the same period in fiscal 2019.
-Higher interest-bearing cash balances were offset by the repayment of an interest-bearing loan owed to the Company from an NWT-based business in early fiscal 2020.
+Interest income decreased to \$1,054 compared to \$3,097 in the same quarter in fiscal 2019.
+During the Quarter interest-bearing cash balances as well as interest rates were lower than the comparative quarter in 2019.

-Management fees of \$105,592 were earned in the Nine Month Period (2019 - \$nil) related to the management of Cheetah's work programs at Nechalacho, which commenced towards the end of fiscal 2019.
-It is not expected that any substantial management fees will be earned subsequent to the Nine Month Period as Cheetah is now mostly managing its own work programs.
+Management fees of \$3,759 were earned in the Quarter (2019 - \$10,204) related to the management of Cheetah's work programs at Nechalacho, which have substantially wound up towards the end of the Quarter.

-For the Nine Month Period, corporate and administrative expenses totalled \$1,537,574 compared to \$1,845,836 for the same period in fiscal 2019.
-The main areas of decreased operating expenses for the Nine Month Period were salaries and benefits and occupancy expenses, which were offset by higher public and investor relations costs and marketing and sales expenses.
+Corporate and Administrative expenses totalled \$291,397 during the Quarter, a 49% decrease from the amount incurred during the comparative quarter in Fiscal 2019 (\$569,167).
+The main areas of decreased operating expenses for the Quarter were expenses on salaries and benefits and occupancy, which were partly offset by higher marketing and sales expenses.